 - Play Ideas for Magnetic Tiles

 - Stem Toys for Kids

 Shapes are all around us.
 Introducing and teaching your preschooler about shapes is simple, fun, and a great way to keep your child engaged.
-Whether you simply talk about the shapes you see at the playground or spend a few minutes setting up an activity, shapes are an easy early concept to involve your preschooler in their surroundings.
+Whether you simply talk about the shapes you see at the playground or spend a few minutes setting up an activity, shapes are an easy concept to involve your preschooler in with their surroundings.
 Try out some shape activities for preschoolers to get them excited about learning!

 24 low-prep activities and relatable conversation starters that equip kids for life.

 - Order the easy-to-follow activity cards.

 - Notice a shift in self-confidence and self-regulation as you and your child implement what you practice.

 It’s never too soon to start talking to your toddler or preschooler about the shapes around them.
 Begin the conversation by chatting about what shapes they see at home, at the playground, or even out of the car window.
 Use these activities for kids to inspire play and learning at home.